-A significant number of applications use C, C++, and Fortran together by calling each other or sharing files.
-It is currently easier to modify data sizes and types on the C and C++ sides than on the Fortran side of such applications.
-The following table lists C and C++ types and the equivalent Fortran types in the different modes.
+A significant number of applications use C and Fortran together by calling each other or sharing files.
+It is currently easier to modify data sizes and types on the C side than on the Fortran side of such applications.
+The following table lists C types and the equivalent Fortran types in the different modes.

 Table 8.
-Equivalent C/C++ and Fortran data types
+Equivalent C and Fortran data types